 There seems to be a recognition of the failure of the existing global system of health governance, and that WHO has not been able to play the role it was expected to perform.
-The COVID-19 pandemic has highlighted the need for a strong and independent global health governing body capable of managing a global health crisis.
-As Gostin, Moon and Mason Meier recently noted, "the world is facing an unprecedented global health threat, and the response is highlighting the structural limitations of the capacity of international organizations to coordinate with nation states".
+The COVID-19 pandemic has highlighted the need for a strong and independent global health governing body capable of managing a deficiencies in such instruments and mechanisms and what are the possible alternatives to address them; what would be the relationship of a new treaty with the IHR and other international agreements, particularly those in the context of WTO; and how a treaty could ensure effective circulation and access to needed goods, services and technologies during a pandemic.